-Through the application of this approach, the Sub-fund has an expected minimum of 75% in Sustainable Investments.
+Through the application of this approach, the Sub-fund commits to having a minimum of 75% in Sustainable Investments.
+Furthermore, the Sub-fund targets a lower carbon intensity, and greater board diversity, than the benchmark.

 This approach leverages the United Nations' Agenda for Sustainable Development to identify the most pressing global issues and target positive impact.
 The UN's current framework involves a series of Sustainable Development Goals (SDGs) which may change over time, and the investment approach will evolve to mirror the UN's agenda.
 By assessing companies' ability to deliver intentional positive outcomes for the environment and society (i.e. intentionally), the investment approach identifies companies with products or services that align to abrdn's impact pillars: sustainable energy, circular economy, health & social care, water & sanitation, education & employment, food & agriculture, sustainable real estate & infrastructure and financial inclusion which reflect the priority concerns in the SDGs.
 At least 30% of company investment (e.g. research and development, capital expenditure) must be directed towards a product or service aligned with one of the impact pillars to demonstrate intentionality.